ezekielcroe/Dicey/PrivacyPolicy.md

 ## 4. Children's Privacy

-Because our app does not collect any personal data, it is completely safe for use by children.
 We do not knowingly collect personal information from anyone, including children under the age of 13.

 ## 5. Changes to This Privacy Policy